urani-trade/solana-dev-onboarding-rs/chapters/09_mobile.md

-# 🛹 Monile Development on Solana [IN CONSTRUCTION]
+# 🛹 Mobile Development on Solana [IN CONSTRUCTION]